Help your dog live a healthier, longer life.

 Don’t worry if the television doesn’t calm your pet.
 There are other options, like a curated Spotify playlist to soothe anxiety, or an audiobook, that may work.
 As pet lovers, we understand that you’re never fully comfortable until your best friend is — luckily, there are several ways to make sure your pet is relaxed.

-The Dig is the expert-backed editorial from Fetch Pet Insurance.
-We're here to answer all of the questions you forget to ask your vet or are too embarrassed to ask at the dog park.
+The Dig, Fetch's expert-backed editorial, answers all of the questions you forget to ask your vet or are too embarrassed to ask at the dog park.
+We help make sure you and your best friend have more good days, but we’re there on bad days, too.

 Photo by Greg Jenkins on Unsplash